-In the late 19th century, foreigners 'discovered' this mountainous region and coined the term 'Japan Alps'.
-A British missionary, Reverend Walter Weston, toiled from peak to peak and sparked Japanese interest in mountaineering as a sport.
-He is now honoured with a festival on the first Sunday in June, the official opening of the hiking season.
-Kamikōchi (上高地) has become a base for day trippers, hikers and climbers who come for snowcapped peaks, bubbling brooks, wild monkeys, wildflowers and ancient forests.
-That said, it wouldn't be Japan without the crowds: timing is everything.
+Mention Kamikōchi to Japanese outdoors enthusiasts and their eyes will light up.
+They'll tell you that this is where it's at and where you should be.
+In the late 19th century, foreigners 'discovered' this remote valley and mountainous region and coined the term 'Japan Alps'.
+British missionary Reverend Walter Weston toiled from peak to peak and sparked Japanese interest in mountaineering as a sport.
+He's now honoured with a festival on the first Sunday in June, the official opening of the hiking season.